ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 UNIT: npc_dota_hero_abaddon
 ```

-These 2 spam the crap out of the console (even though the target is on full health an mana) so I'll move to others.
+These 2 spam the console heavily (even though the target is on full health and mana) so I'll move to others.

 ---